cloudmesh-community/hid-sp18-705/project-report/report.md

 and lending functions more efficiently.
 However, many functional components would need to be considered before determining whether a blockchain platform such as BigchainDB would be appropriate for the library catalog use case.
-This project focuses on one such component: namely, the management of roles and permissions for data entry.
+One such component is focused on here: namely, the management of roles and permissions for data entry.

-The Python component of this project implements an extension to BigchainDB that adds support for Role-Based Access Control (RBAC) functionality [@dhameja-17-role].
+The Python component implements an extension to BigchainDB that adds support for Role-Based Access Control (RBAC) functionality [@dhameja-17-role].
 The code is based on a Node.js example created by the BigchainDB development team to demonstrate the RBAC extension [@github-bigchaindb-project-jannowitz].
 Support for RBAC is important for library cataloging because library personnel roles are typically divided between professional librarians (catalogers) and paraprofessional technicians.
 Librarians are expected to create "original" descriptions of library resources, whereas paraprofessionals are responsible for copying existing data from a shared database such as OCLC WorldCat.
 Public blockchain systems do not usually impose write restrictions (allowing anyone to write to the database), so support for RBAC is an important consideration when evaluating BigchainDB.

 Installation
 ------------